 This post may contain affiliate links.
 For more information, read my disclosure policy.

-This Berry Pie recipe combines a mix of berries with a buttery crumble topping and flaky pie crust for a delicious dessert bursting with fruit flavor.
+This Mixed Berry Pie recipe combines a mix of berries with a buttery crumble topping and flaky pie crust for a delicious dessert bursting with fruit flavor.
 You can make this pie with frozen fruit – it’s easy, and the result is fantastic!

 Table of Contents

 I love a fabulous fruit pie, and this berry pie recipe is one I make all year round.
 It’s so simple, bursting with fruit, and has the best crumble topping.

 I love this mixed berry crumb pie because you can use frozen berries to make it.
 No waiting around for them to be in season!
 I definitely make it more in the summer because this mixed berry pie with crumb topping just screams summer to me, but with frozen fruit, there’s no reason you can’t make it in the dead of winter, too.

 I use my favorite all-butter crust for this pie.
 It’s the perfect buttery, flaky base for all that fruit.
 The filling has a perfect consistency – I hate a runny pie, and this one does not have that problem!

 Topping off this blueberry raspberry pie with crumb topping is a simple brown sugar crumble topping.
 It adds a nice sweet, crunchy texture that pulls the whole pie together.

 What You Need to Make Mixed Berry Pie